Domain-driven design for AI agents: a beginner-friendly guide

 self._data[task_list.owner] = task_list

-In production, you'd swap this for a database implementation—say, using SQLAlchemy or Postgres—without touching the domain logic.
+In production, you would swap this for a database-backed implementation (using SQLAlchemy or Postgres directly) without touching the domain code.

 6. Run the flow